haroldcuellar24/mlops-end-to-end-pipeline-docker-airflow/README.md

-# Project ML - Random Forest API with Docker and Flask
+# End-to-end MLOps project with Docker Compose and Airflow
 This repository contains a pipeline project that goes from data extraction to exposing the model on a web page.

 ## 1. Description